RickBarretto/integral-revolution/README.md

 ---

 Please note that this repository utilizes Poetry for dependency management.
 Ensure you have Poetry installed to access and run it seamlessly.

+Observation: The presented code is in Portuguese, since the listeners of this presentation are Portuguese speakers.
+But I may translate this in a close future.

+**Note**: The presented code is in Portuguese, as the audience for this presentation are Portuguese speakers.
+However, I may translate it into English in the near future.